 Finding a good soundbar under $200 is not that hard.
 Dolby Atmos soundbars are fairly cheap these days.
 They have amazing quality even at a lower price point.

 That being said, you can’t expect Hi-Fi audio or 4K pass through.
 The more you pay, the more bells and whistles you’re going to get.
 Is a soundbar under $200 worth the money? – In my opinion, yes.
 It is definitely an upgrade over TV speakers.
 You can expect a warmer and more directional sound that’s closer to real life than the usually tinny sound of TV speakers.

 Although certain technologies can make a huge difference in the tonal profile, you don’t always need to pay a premium to enjoy a rich and well-balanced sound during your favorite movies.

-As you can see from my picks, sometimes less is more.
+As you can see from my picks for the best soundbar under $200, sometimes less is more.
 Most of these soundbars are compatible with new and old TV sets and are very versatile in placement.